 Understanding How to Manage Fatigue Risk

-If you are new to Fatigue Risk Management (FRM) or are expected to comply with new fatigue regulation, meeting requirements can be daunting.
-This course unpacks fatigue risk management and explains how it is applied in your industry, linking fatigue science to regulation and evidence-based strategies to reduce fatigue risk from an individual and organisational perspective.
+If you are new to fatigue risk management (FRM) or are expected to comply with new fatigue regulations, meeting requirements can be daunting.
+This course unpacks fatigue risk management and explains how it is applied in your industry, linking fatigue science to evidence-based strategies to reduce fatigue risk from an individual and organisational perspective.

 Upcoming Training